Visa applicants in Indonesia may apply for a visa to the United States at the U.S. Embassy in Jakarta or at the U.S. Consulate in Surabaya.

-Once the visa has been issued, it is available for pickup every workday from 2:00 to 3:30pm.
+Once the visa has been issued, it is available for pickup every workday from 10:00 to 11:00 am.
 Please bring the white ticket card you were given when your application was dropped off and exchange it for your passport.

 Student Visa Program (SVP)

 U.S. Embassy Jakarta welcomes Indonesian students to study in the United States.
 We hope that you find the student visa process to be one of the easiest parts of studying in the U.S.